tomsquest/tomsquest.github.io/_posts/2018-10-02-better-npm-ing.md

 ![npm logo](/assets/images/posts/2018-10-02-better-npm-ing/npm_logo.png)

-I discovered several tips working with NPM on a daily basis.
+I discovered several tips for working with NPM on a daily basis.
 Here are the top ones.

-**TL;DR**: save-exact, npm ci, npm audit fix, npx, updtr, `NVM_SYMLINK_CURRENT`

 I presented those tips to my coworkers, [the slides are available online](https://tomsquest.github.io/presentation-better-npm-ing/).

+## **TL;DR**:

+- Use `save-exact` for consistent installs
+- Run `npm ci` for fast and consistent installs
+- Run `npm audit fix` to fix security issues, quickly
+- Use `npx npm-check -u` or `npx updtr` to update dependencies
+- Use `NVM_SYMLINK_CURRENT` to have a symlink to the current node version

 ## Reproducible builds

-**Problem**: your local install can/will differ from another coworkers, even on the CI server!
+**Problem**: your local installation can/will differ from another coworker, even on the CI server!

 **Cause**: Version range are problematic: `"rxjs": "^6.2.2"`